mrvnthss/visual-working-memory-capacity/README.md

 1. Open MATLAB and navigate to the cloned repository's directory.

-2. Run the `WorkingMemoryCapacity.m` script to start the experiment.
+2. Run the [`WorkingMemoryCapacity.m`](WorkingMemoryCapacity.m) script to start the experiment.

-## Details
+## Configuring the Experiment

 ### Setting Experiment Parameters

-There are several parameters that can be changed in the `WorkingMemoryCapacity.m` script that alter the experiment.
+There are several parameters that can be changed in the [`WorkingMemoryCapacity.m`](WorkingMemoryCapacity.m) script that alter the experiment.
 They can be found in the *Configuration of Experiment* section close to the top of the script.

-- **High-level settings**
+#### High-Level Settings

-    + `nSquares`: Controls the number of squares per hemifield in the memory and test arrays.
+- `nSquares`: Controls the number of squares per hemifield in the memory and test arrays.
 [Vogel & Machizawa (2004)](#vogel-machizawa) conducted multiple experiments with varying numbers of squares (i.e., 1, 2, 3, 4, 6, 8, 10)

-    + `nTrials`: Number of trials to be conducted.
+- `nTrials`: Number of trials to be conducted.
 [Vogel & Machizawa (2004)](#vogel-machizawa) had every subject complete 240 trials in each experiment.

-    + `nPracticeTrials`: Number of (additional) trials that participants complete to familiarize themselves with the experiment.
+- `nPracticeTrials`: Number of (additional) trials that participants complete to familiarize themselves with the experiment.

-    + `viewingDistanceMM`: The orthogonal distance (in mm) from the eye of the participant to the screen used to display the stimuli.
+- `viewingDistanceMM`: The orthogonal distance (in mm) from the eye of the participant to the screen used to display the stimuli.
 This value is used to convert stimuli sizes from degrees of visual angle to number of pixels on the screen.
 The screen resolution as well as the physical size of the display (in mm) necessary for this conversion are provided through a call to the `ConfigurePsych.m` function.

-    + `Progress.thresholdPct`: Controls when participants are informed about their progress.
+- `Progress.thresholdPct`: Controls when participants are informed about their progress.
 Thereby also splitting trials into blocks.

-- **Timing parameters**
+#### Timing parameters

-    + `Duration.stimOnsetAsyncMinSecs`: Parameter (lower bound) of the uniform distribution from which SOA is sampled (in seconds).
+- `Duration.stimOnsetAsyncMinSecs`: Parameter (lower bound) of the uniform distribution from which SOA is sampled (in seconds).

-    + `Duration.stimOnsetAsyncMaxSecs`: Parameter (upper bound) of the uniform distribution from which SOA is sampled (in seconds).
+- `Duration.stimOnsetAsyncMaxSecs`: Parameter (upper bound) of the uniform distribution from which SOA is sampled (in seconds).

-    + `Duration.arrowSecs`: Presentation duration (in seconds) of the arrow indicating the array of colored squares to memorize.
+- `Duration.arrowSecs`: Presentation duration (in seconds) of the arrow indicating the array of colored squares to memorize.

-    + `Duration.memoryArraySecs`: Presentation duration (in seconds) of the memory array.
+- `Duration.memoryArraySecs`: Presentation duration (in seconds) of the memory array.

-    + `Duration.retentionIntervalSecs`: Duration (in seconds) of the retention interval between presentation of memory array and test array.
+- `Duration.retentionIntervalSecs`: Duration (in seconds) of the retention interval between presentation of memory array and test array.

-    + `Duration.testArraySecs`: Presentation duration (in seconds) of the test array.
+- `Duration.testArraySecs`: Presentation duration (in seconds) of the test array.

 ### Configuring Psychtoolbox

-The experiment code (i.e., the `WorkingMemoryCapacity.m` script) calls the `configurePsych.m` function to generate a struct called `Config`.
+The experiment code (i.e., the [`WorkingMemoryCapacity.m`](WorkingMemoryCapacity.m) script) calls the `configurePsych.m` function to generate a struct called `Config`.
 The parameters of this struct are then used to set up a new Psychtoolbox session to run the experiment.
 You can change the way this session is set up by passing the appropriate arguments to the `configurePsych.m` function:

 - `whichScreen`: Either 'main' or 'max'.
 Passing 'main' will set `Config.screenNumber` to 0 (i.e., main screen), 'max' will set it to `max(Screen('Screens'))` (i.e., screen detected last).
 Defaults to 'main'.